Carnegie Mellon University

 Dual-degree offerings

-M.S. in Engineering and Technology Innovation Management
+MS in Engineering and Technology Innovation Management

 Students who are interested in ECE and innovation management may also be interested in this program offered by E&TIM.